-To test if our ported Product Catalog App is working as expected, we’ll first exec into the frontend-node
+To test if our ported Product Catalog App is working as expected, we’ll first exec into the frontend-node container.

 export FE_POD_NAME=$(kubectl get pods -n prodcatalog-ns -l app=frontend-node -o jsonpath='{.items[].metadata.name}')